mosra/m.css/doc/css/themes.rst

 .. block-warning:: Browser support

-    Note that :abbr:`some older browsers have problems <IE and Edge, I'm looking at you>` with CSS variables and :css:`@import` statements.
+    Note that :abbr:`some browsers <IE and Edge, I'm looking at you>` have problems with CSS variables and :css:`@import` statements.
 Because of that, the builtin themes provide a ``*.compiled.css`` version that contains a preprocessed version without CSS variables or :css:`import` statements;
     which also make it smaller in total.
 This compiled version includes also the Pygments code highlighting style, all combined in one file.